Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Generalised Binary Modalities over Ternary Relations

 \section{Generalised Binary Modalities over Ternary Relations}

-Kripke frames based on ternary relations yield semantics for substructural logics such as relevance logics~\cite{DunnRestall02}, the Lambek calculus~\cite{Lambek58}, categorial logics~\cite{MootR12} or linear logic~\cite{AllweinD93}.
+Kripke frames based on ternary relations yield semantics for substructural logics such as relevance logics~\cite{DunnRestall02}, the Lambek calculus~\cite{Lambek58}, categorial logics~\cite{MootR12} or linear logic~\cite{AllweinD93}; the general theory is once again due to J\'onsson and Tarski~\cite{JonssonT51}.
 We generalise the approach from Section~\ref{sec:modal-binary-relat} to ternary relations and binary modalities.
 These are closely related to the concatenation or product of the Lambek calculus, the tensor of linear logic or the chop operators of interval logics.
 In particular, they yield relational convolution operators similar to those that appear widely across mathematics and computing \cite{DongolHS16}.
-Binary modalities require enriching the complete lattice of the previous section by an operation of composition.
+Binary modalities require enrichment of the complete lattices of the previous section by an operation of composition.